b-vara-23/sql-portfolio/README.md

-# sql-portfolio
+# data-analytics-portfolio
-SQL portfolio with real-world business queries and data analysis projects using MySQL.
+A portfolio of real-world Data Analytics projects using SQL, Power BI.
+Focused on business analysis, dashboard development, and data-driven decision making.